Stargazing | Medora, North Dakota

 Whether you’re an amateur astronomer or just a curious stargazer, Theodore Roosevelt National Park’s wide-open skies offer a stellar opportunity to escape the hustle and bustle of everyday life and gaze into the cosmos.

-So grab your telescope, a constellation guide, and get ready to experience the magic of the cosmos in one of the most breathtaking settings on the planet.
+Grab your telescope, a constellation guide, and get ready to experience the magic of the cosmos in one of the most beautiful places on the planet.

 Stargazing Sights